YueLiPicasso/intro_ocaml/OCanren_exercises/ratexpr/Solution_I/README.md

 ## Highlight

 The types have been gotten right.
 The Eulidean Algorithm was implemented.
+Based on these, we have:

 ### Relational Simplification of Rational Numbers